phramusca/JaMuz/CONTRIBUTING.md

   - add unit tests
   - review/update functional tests
 - Do all FIX-MEs
-  - (to be moved or copied to Git Issues)
+  - (to be moved or copied to GitHub Issues)
 - Initial options setup interface
 - Code review:
   - Exceptions handling